vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 val gatlingVersion = "{{< var gatlingVersion >}}"

 libraryDependencies += "io.gatling.highcharts" % "gatling-charts-highcharts" % gatlingVersion % "test"
-// only required if you intend to use the gatling-sbt plugin libraryDependencies += "io.gatling"            % "gatling-test-framework"    % gatlingVersion % "test"
+// only required if you intend to use the gatling-sbt plugin: libraryDependencies += "io.gatling"            % "gatling-test-framework"    % gatlingVersion % "test"
 ```